meteroid-oss/meteroid/CONTRIBUTING.md

   `docker compose -f develop/docker-compose.yml --profile web up`

 - Start the Rust backend
-  `cargo run -p meteroid --bin server`
+  `cargo run -p meteroid --bin meteroid-api`

 It will automatically run migrations.
 You can then apply the seed data (in /develop/data/seed.sql) through psql or the tool of your choice.